 In this harried, overbooked culture, we often feel out of control.
 The yin aspects of life (ie: stillness, rest, quiet) can be in short supply.
 Yang energy then becomes depleted and disease will result.

 Human beings cannot be seen as separate from natural patterns because we are an integral part of nature.
 Therefore, conditions of disease and illness in humans are related to seasonal and weather patterns.
-A practitioner of Chinese medicine utilizes pulse and tongue diagnostic tools as well as many others traditional methods to best determine the course of treatment needed for a patient.
+A practitioner of Chinese medicine utilizes pulse and tongue diagnostic tools as well as many other traditional methods to best determine the course of treatment needed for a patient.